fweiss/halo/README.md

 > Code used LED_PIN 5

 GPIOA5

-## New flash
-- download stlink
-- unzip
-- copy and rename to stlink
-- copy config to program files

-On Windows: ``cd stlink/bin``, then ``st-flash write ../../blinky.bin 0x8000000``

 > LD2 (blue) stays off when board is reset.
 Only upload makes it work.